 Fowler "Chick" Vincent Harper

 Harper was born in Germantown, Ohio, in 1897.
 He graduated from West High School in Columbus, Ohio, before attending Denison University.
-Harper enrolled in the law program at Ohio Northern in 1918 where he became a popular student.
-He participated in many campus organizations; sang with the Men's Glee Club; participated in basketball and football; and wrote a newspaper column in the Ada Record.
-Harper passed the bar exam his third year of law school, and was admitted to the Ohio bar before his graduation in 1921.
+Harper enrolled in the law program at Ohio Northern in 1918 and became a popular student.
+He participated in many campus organizations, sang with the Men's Glee Club, participated in basketball and football, and wrote a newspaper column for the Ada Record.
+Harper passed the bar exam during his third year of law school and was admitted to the Ohio bar before his graduation in 1921.

 Instead of practicing law, Harper chose to coach a football team at Wilmington College.
-The Quakers had not won a game in three years, and under Harper's coaching won sixteen out of twenty games in a period of two years.
+The Quakers had not won a game in three years, and under Harper's coaching, won 16 out of 20 games in a period of two years.
 Unhappy with the administrative support at Wilmington College, Harper resigned in 1923.

 Harper's academic career began at Ohio Northern when he accepted a temporary appointment as a substitute English instructor.
 He then went on to teach law at the University of North Dakota, the University of Oregon, Louisiana State University, the University of Texas and Lucknow University in India.
-He spent most of his career at two schools: Indiana University, where he served as Professor of Law for sixteen years, and Yale University where he served of Professor of Law for seventeen years, holding the prestigious Simeon E. Baldwin Chair.
+He spent most of his career at two schools: Indiana University, where he served as professor of law for 16 years, and Yale University, where he served of professor of law for 17 years, holding the prestigious Simeon E. Baldwin chair.

-By the end of the 1930's, Harper became increasingly involved in public life.
+By the end of the 1930s, Harper became increasingly involved in public life.
 In 1939, he was appointed general counsel to the Federal Security Agency.
-This position involved him in five major New Deal agencies, which led him to become an adamant Dew Dealer by 1940.
-Harper was a delegate in the 1940 and 1944 Democratic National Conventions where he consistently took liberal positions.
-During this time he also appeared regularly on a radio show called "What America Thinks."
+This position involved him in five major New Deal agencies, which led him to become an adamant New Dealer by 1940.
+Harper was a delegate in the 1940 and 1944 Democratic National Conventions, where he consistently took liberal positions.
+During this time, he also appeared regularly on a radio show called "What America Thinks."
 These years really shaped the direction Harper would follow the rest of his life.
 While he would go on to accomplish a great deal more as a legal scholar and teacher, he increasingly worked as a legal activist. .

-Harper had another chance to bring his case to the Supreme Court in the landmark case, Griswold v.
+Harper had another chance to bring his case to the Supreme Court in the landmark case Griswold v.
 Connecticut.
-After the dismissal of the case against him in 1961, Dr. Buxton opened a Planned Parenthood Center of New Haven.
-Estelle Griswold was the Executive Director of the center.
-Both dispensed birth control devices to women a the Center and consequently were arrested for violating the Connecticut statue.
+After the dismissal of the case against him in 1961, Buxton opened a Planned Parenthood Center in New Haven.
+Estelle Griswold was the executive director of the center.
+Both dispensed birth control devices to women at the center and consequently were arrested for violating the Connecticut statute.
 Only a few months before his death, Harper argued before the Supreme Court of the United States that the Ninth and Fourteenth Amendments to the Constitution protect a right of personal privacy.
-He contended the right of privacy encompassed a number of rights or interests which the framers of the Bill of Rights recognized in the First, Third, Fourth and Fifth Amendments.
+He contended that the right of privacy encompassed a number of rights or interests that the framers of the Bill of Rights recognized in the First, Third, Fourth and Fifth Amendments.

-Harper died of cancer on January 8, 1965.
+Harper died of cancer on Jan.
+8, 1965.
 Later that year, the Supreme Court decided the Griswold case in favor of Harper's clients.
-In a fragmented opinion, the Court ruled the Constitution did protect a right of privacy, but could not reach agreement on exactly what language of the constitution supported such a right.
-Justice Douglas's lead opinion used the entire Bill of Rights as the textual standard and found the right of privacy in the "penumbra" of the first ten amendments.
-Other Justices looked to the Ninth Amendment or the liberty clause of the Fourteenth Amendment.
+In a fragmented opinion, the court ruled the Constitution did protect a right of privacy but could not reach agreement on exactly what language of the constitution supported such a right.
+Justice Douglas' lead opinion used the entire Bill of Rights as the textual standard and found the right of privacy in the "penumbra" of the first 10 amendments.
+Other justices looked to the Ninth Amendment or the liberty clause of the 14th Amendment.

-In 1989, Ohio Northern University College of Law established the Fowler V. Harper Faculty Scholarship Award for Outstanding Contribution to Legal Scholarship in honor of Fowler Harper, and his great influence on our law as a civil libertarian and activist.
+In 1989, the Ohio Northern University College of Law established the Fowler V. Harper Faculty Scholarship Award for Outstanding Contribution to Legal Scholarship in honor of Harper and his great influence on our law as a civil libertarian and activist.
 His passion for civil liberties, and in particular his belief that the Constitution protects a general right of privacy, continues to shape our law.